 Oakhouse Barns

-Two beautiful 18th-century Grade II listed Oakhouse Barns in Berkshire are part thatched timber-framed barns that have been sensitively converted to create four dwellings of considerable style.
+Successful barn restoration requires sensitivity, technical knowledge, historical literacy, aesthetic judgement, and a mature philosophy toward conservation practice.
+Such skills were brought to bear by our team in the restoration of two beautiful 18th-century Grade II listed Oakhouse Barns in Berkshire.
+This pair of part thatched timber-framed barns have been sensitively converted to create four dwellings of considerable style.

 Full-height vaulted living areas create space and light where threshing floors used to be, with open galleries and mezzanine floors creating useful additional space for study areas and bedrooms.